-Princess Royal Jetty consists of a 170-metre long open pile jetty with depths of up to 6 meters and contains two berths supported by warehousing and storage space.
+Princess Royal Jetty consists of a 170-metre-long open pile jetty with depths of up to 6 meters and contains two berths supported by warehousing and storage space.
 One berth situated on the east side of the jetty is operated by ASCO to complement its facilities at the South Base.
-The west side incorporates a berth that is operated by the Port Authority and is available for the handling of bulk and general cargoes.
+The west side incorporates a berth that is available to the Peterhead Port Authority for 45 days per annum for the handling of bulk and general cargoes.